South Carolina SC Art & Entertainment SC Music & Bands SC Soundtrack

 The Twist – Chubby Checker

 Hailing from Spring Gully (near the Georgetown / Williamsburg County line), Chubby Checker (aka Ernest Evans) was born in 1941.
 Known for his 1960 summer hit, The Twist, Checker was instrumental in changing the way people danced to music.
 The Twist introduced people to the concept of "dancing apart to the beat" (as opposed to slow dancing).
-He is still touring and promoting his line of beef jerky.
+He is still touring.
 Find out more at ChubbyChecker.com.

 I Got You (I Feel Good) – James Brown